jhaddix/tbhm/Fast Testing Checklist.md

 - [ ] Caching
 - [ ] Sensitive data in URL parameters
 - [ ] Forms with autocomplete enabled
-- [ ] Follow up any information leakage
+- [ ] Follow up on any information leakage
 - [ ] Check for weak SSL ciphers